dimforge/ncollide/book/bounding_volumes/README.md

 Some bounding volume may also implement the `bounding_volume::LooseBoundingVolume` trait.
-This gives the ability to enlarge the volume by a given thickness which is useful to optimize some [broad phase](../collision_detection/broad_phase.html) algorithms:
+This gives the ability to enlarge the volume by a given margin which is useful to optimize some [broad phase](../collision_detection/broad_phase.html) algorithms: